Summary of Significant Accounting Policies and Nature of Operations

 The Company accounts for income taxes in accordance with ASC 740 - Income Taxes (“ASC 740”).
 Under ASC 740, deferred tax assets and liabilities are recognized for the future tax consequences attributable to temporary differences between the financial statement carrying amount of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 When appropriate, a valuation allowance is established to reduce deferred tax assets, which include tax credits and loss carry forwards, to the amount that is more likely than not to be realized.
 In making such determination, the Company considers all available positive and negative evidence, including future reversals of existing taxable temporary differences, future taxable income exclusive of reversing temporary differences and carryforwards, taxable income in prior carryback years, tax planning strategies and recent financial operations.

 The Company utilizes a two-step approach to recognizing and measuring uncertain tax positions.
 The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates it is more likely than not that the position will be sustained on audit, including resolution of related appeals or litigation processes.
-The second step is to measure the tax benefit as the largest amount which is more than 50% likely of being realized upon ultimate settlement.
+The second step is to measure the tax benefit as the largest amount which is more than 50% likely to be realized upon ultimate settlement.
 The Company considers many factors when evaluating and estimating our tax positions and tax benefits, which may require periodic adjustments and which may not accurately forecast actual outcomes.
-As of December 30, 2017, the Company had no material unrecognized tax benefits, interest or penalties related to federal and state income tax matters.
+As of December 28, 2019, the Company had no material unrecognized tax benefits, interest or penalties related to federal and state income tax matters.
 The Company’s policy is to record interest and penalties as income tax expense.

 Taxes Collected from Customers and Remitted to Governmental Authorities